BlieNuckel/kronoxToGCalendar/README.md

 The first time the script is run it generates a config file based on several user inputs.
 Besides this the first run will also generate a Google authentication token, where the scripts will request access to the relevant Google account's calendars.

+# Privacy Notice

+**This app _only_ uses its access to your Google Calendar for the purpose of deleting and adding events to the calendar which you specify upon setup.
+The program will never access any other files from your computer, other calendars from your google account, or other information it doesn't need.
+The only thing the app connects to is the specified Calendar on your google account and its events.
+Any events on the calendar are only deleted, and such no content in the events is ever read.**

 # Setup

 During the setup there are a set of options. **THE FOLLOWING SECTIONS ARE IMPORTANT TO READ BEFORE USING THE SCRIPT**